ametis70/sheikah-converter/packages/test/README.md

 # `@sheikah-converter/test`

-> Test utilities and data to use in other packages
+> Test utilities and data to use in other packages from Sheikah Converter

+## Instalation

+`npm install @sheikah-converter/test`

+> **NOTE**
+> This package is meant to be used by other packages from Sheikah Converter, but it's generic enough to be used anywhere that could need (incomplete) BotW save files

 ## API